 – Licencing requirements for entering the UK

 The discussion will be followed by a Q&A with the keynote speakers.
-We therefore invite delegates to join the webinar with pre-prepared questions about how the new regulations for migration between the UK and Spain will affect your business.
+We therefore invite delegates to join the webinar with pre-prepared questions about the topic.

 Date: Thursday 25th March, 14:00 – 15:00 GMT / 15:00 – 16:00 CET